 Is the U.S. Workforce Nearing Full Recovery?

-We've updated our monthly workforce analysis to include last week's Employment Report for February.
-The unemployment rate ticked down from 4.8% to 4.7%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) surprised forecasts at 235K.
+We've updated our monthly workforce analysis to include last week's Employment Report for March.
+The unemployment rate ticked down from 4.7% to 4.5%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) disappointed forecasts at 98K.

 The Unemployment Rate